-Service costs consist of the direct costs related to providing and maintaining services to our customers.
-Significant service costs include: video programming expenses; HSD service costs, including bandwidth connectivity; phone service costs, including leased circuits and long distance; costs related to our enterprise networks business; employee costs for technical personnel who maintain our cable network, perform customer installation activities and provide customer support; network operations center costs, including employee costs; and field operating costs, including the use of outside contractors, vehicle, utility and pole rental expenses.
+Service costs consist of the costs related to providing and maintaining services to our customers.
+Significant service costs are for: video programming; HSD service, including bandwidth connectivity; phone service, including leased circuits and long distance; our enterprise networks business; technical personnel who maintain our cable network, perform customer installation activities and provide customer support; our network operations center; utilities, including pole rental; and field operations, including outside contractors, vehicle fuel and maintenance and leased fiber for our regional fiber networks.

 Programming costs, which are generally paid on a per video customer basis, have historically represented our single largest expense.
-In recent years, we have experienced substantial increases in the cost of our programming, which we believe will continue to grow due to the increasing demands of large programmers.
-Our HSD and phone service costs fluctuate depending on the level of investments we make in our cable systems, and the resulting operational efficiencies.
+In recent years, we have experienced substantial increases in the per-unit cost of our programming, which we believe will continue to grow due to the increasing contractural rates and retransmission consent fees demanded by large programmers and independent broadcasters.
+Our HSD and phone service costs fluctuate depending on the level of investments we make in our cable systems and the resulting operational efficiencies.
 In June 2011, we completed a transition to an internal phone service platform, which greatly reduced our phone service expenses.
 Our other service costs generally rise as a result of customer growth and inflationary cost increases for personnel, outside vendors and other expenses.
 Personnel and related support costs may increase as the percentage of expenses that we capitalize declines due to lower levels of new service installations.
 We anticipate that our service costs, with the exception of programming expenses, will remain fairly consistent as a percentage of our revenues.